JUSTICE EDUCATION RESOURCES

 Fractions and Decimals and Percents.
 Oh my! (pdf)

-As part of their ongoing goal to support new and developing teachers, Start-Up and myPITA have a joint Wiki Space page with many wonderful ideas, lesson plans, and events.
-Take some time to browse through the various sections to invigorate your lesson planning!
+As part of their ongoing goal to support new and developing teachers, Start-Up and myPITA have a joint resource page with many wonderful ideas, lesson plans, and events.
+Take some time to browse through the various sections to invigorate your lesson planning.

 Our Novel Resources make it easy to do oral conferences with students by asking the student what book they have read and asking them questions from the books included in our list.
 These books are easy to use for literature circles, read-alouds, and whole class novel studies.
 For some titles, you might need to scroll through chapter summaries before you find test questions at the end.